Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Day 3, 25th June 2025.
 Morning birding before transfer to Kalandula

-Even though today was set as a travel day to get to Kalandula, we decided to try for some of the northern scarp forest species that we had missed during the previous two days.
+Even though today was set aside as a travel day to get to Kalandula, we decided to try for some of the northern scarp forest species that we had missed during the previous two days.
 We set out into a degraded forest patch not far from Uige and spent the first few hours of the morning searching for some of the remaining targets.
 Soon we got onto Chestnut-winged and Narrow-tailed Starlings.
-We also managed to see Honeyguide Greenbul, Carmelite Sunbird, Green Hylia, Green-headed Sunbird, Gray-headed Kingfisher and Guinea Turaco.
+We also managed to see Honeyguide Greenbul, Carmelite Sunbird, Green Hylia, Green-headed Sunbird, Grey-headed Kingfisher and Guinea Turaco.
 We heard a Masked Apalis and, after a bit of work, we eventually saw this very cool species.
 Heading back to the van, parked at the forest edge, with much tall grass, we had great views of Black-winged Bishop, White-chinned Prinia and some other good birds.
-Just before leaving, we got onto a Brown Twinspot.
+Just before leaving, we got onto a beautiful Brown Twinspot.

 Day 4, 26th June 2025.
-Birding the Miombo and Swamp Forests near Kinjila Village
+Birding the miombo and swamp forests near Kinjila village

 We then walked down a track, passing through mixed miombo and forest reminiscent of sand forest.
-We added a whole string of birds, with flybys of Sharp-tailed Starling and views of African Broadbill, Gray-olive Greenbul, Cabanis’s Greenbul, Gray-chinned Sunbird, Miombo Scrub Robin, Retz’s Helmetshike, Narina Trogon and Western Violet-backed Sunbird.
+We added a whole string of birds, with flybys of Sharp-tailed Starling and views of African Broadbill, Grey-olive Greenbul, Cabanis’s Greenbul, Grey-chinned Sunbird, Miombo Scrub Robin, Retz’s Helmetshike, Narina Trogon and Western Violet-backed Sunbird.
 The most exciting encounter was two Red-crested Turacos right next to the road, this was a fitting sighting of the spectacular national bird of Angola.

 On the way back to the hotel we stopped briefly at a bridge and connected with Red-throated Swallow.
 After lunch and a short rest at the hotel, we went back out into the field.
-Another quick stop at the bridge proved successful, as we connected with Chirping Cisticola, Great Swamp Warbler and Marsh Tchagra.
+Another quick stop at the bridge proved successful, as we connected with Chirping Cisticola, Greater Swamp Warbler and Marsh Tchagra.

 We had a short stint of night birding and managed to hear African Scops-Owl and African Wood Owl,as well as Fiery-necked Nightjar.
 We also got great views of African Barred Owlet.
 Most of the group saw Southern Lesser Galago very well.

-As we entered the forest we picked up on Brown Illadopsis and Blue-breasted Kingfisher, and Shining-blue Kingfisher was seen very briefly by the guides.
+With another early start we headed out to the swamp forest once more.
+This time we wanted to try and get visuals of White-spotted Flufftail.
+As we entered the forest we picked up on Brown Illadopsis and Blue-breasted Kingfisher, while a Shining-blue Kingfisher was seen very briefly only by the guides.
 We then proceeded to the patch of forest where the White-spotted Flufftail had been heard calling and we spent some time looking for it.
 Eventually we had views of this species as it worked the swamp undergrowth.

 Angola birding report